hinczhang/3D-Scanning-and-Motion-Capture/README.md

  3. RANSAC

 ## Release Edition
-Our codebase depend on Ceres and OpenCV4. to execute the code, you need to correctly install these two dependencies in your local machine.
+Our codebase depend on Ceres, OpenCV4 and Eigen3. to execute the code, you need to correctly install these two dependencies in your local machine.
 To use SURF, we also configured the xfeatures2d of OpenCV.

 Here, we should clarify our workflow and some tricky components in our code.
 As to workflow: